 Is our home, which will also be your home when you visit us.
-Ale and I designed and built it when we came to Iran in 2003.
+We designed and built it when we came to Iran in 2003.

 Khoonegeli is set in an orangery which used to be a tea farm belonging to my paternal grandfather Rajabali Malaki.
 My uncles and father worked the land since Reza Shah Pahlavi, the 1st reign, in the 1920s and when we took over, we planted the citrus trees after spending much money and time renewing the thus abandoned plantation, only to come to the conclusion that sadly tea was not economically viable.